Making Government Work for the People (Top)

 Preserving the District of Columbia (Top)

-The nation’s capital city, a special responsibility of the federal government, belongs both to its residents and to all Americans, millions of whom visit it every year.
-Congressional Republicans have taken the lead in efforts to foster homeownership and open access to higher education for Washington residents.
-Against the opposition of the current President and leaders of the Democratic Party, they have fought to establish, and now to expand, the D.C.
+The nation’s capital city is a special responsibility of the federal government because it belongs both to its residents and to all Americans, millions of whom visit it every year.
+Congressional Republicans have fostered homeownership and open access to higher education for Washington residents.
+Against the opposition of the current President and leaders of the Democratic Party, they have established and expanded the D.C.
 Opportunity Scholarship Program, through which thousands of low-income children have been able to attend a school of their choice and receive a quality education.

 Republicans have been in the forefront of combating chronic corruption among the city’s top Democratic officials.
 We call for congressional action to enforce the spirit of the Home Rule Act, assuring minority representation on the City Council.
 That council, backed by the current mayor, is attempting to seize from the Congress its appropriating power over all funding for the District.
 The illegality of their action mirrors the unacceptable spike in violent crime and murders currently afflicting the city.
 We expect Congress to assert, by whatever means necessary, its constitutional prerogatives regarding the District.

 Since the Supreme Court’s decisions affirming the Second Amendment rights of its citizens, city officials have engaged in a campaign of massive resistance by denying virtually all applications for gun ownership.
 The Republican Congress should be prepared, upon the inauguration of a Republican president, to enact legislation allowing law-abiding Washingtonians to own and carry firearms.